babinyurii/python_code_snippets_to_tackle_NGS_data/README.md

-seqman.py contains function which may be useful when dealing with sequence data: merging and splitting large multifasta files, fetching sequences from genbank, launching blast queries etc.\n seqrun is just a draft for setting up a workplace
+seqman.py contains function which may be useful when dealing with sequence data: merging and splitting large multifasta files, fetching sequences from genbank, launching blast queries etc.

+seqrun is just a draft for setting up a workplace